armsnyder/award-show-modeler/Golden Globes/samples/README.md

-This folder contains a number of small samples of the corput for testing purposes.
+This folder contains a number of small samples of the corpus for testing purposes.
 These samples were generated using the sampler.py script in the modules file.

 The format of the file names is: [base]\_[detail]\_[id]\_[lines].json where
   [base] is the name of the original corpus,